 Is a writer from Pittsburgh.

-In a previous life, Rachel worked as a science textbook editor in New York City and San Francisco.
+In a previous life, Rachel worked as a textbook editor, cheesemonger, pizza girl, fake librarian, disgruntled waitress, teacher, cheerful barista, and most recently, aspiring professional skateboarder.
 Currently, she's at work on her first novel.

 Her favorite animal is the garden snail.